 - Carbon Build-up

-1. 2.0 EcoBoost Cracked Exhaust Manifold
+2) Cracked Exhaust Manifold

 Both generations of the 2.0 EB have an integrated exhaust manifold design.
 The manifold is made of stainless steel and integrated directly into the cylinder head.
-Note on European version of this engine, the exhaust manifold is not integrated, using a tradition cylinder head with individual exhaust ports and a conventional manifold.
+Note on European version of this engine, the exhaust manifold is not integrated, using a traditional cylinder head with individual exhaust ports and a conventional manifold.

-On the 2.0 EB, exhaust gas temps can reach excessive temperatures, especially when towing or driving up grades.
+On the 2.0 EcoBoost, exhaust gas temps can reach excessive temperatures, especially when towing or driving up grades.
 The constant heat cycles created by engines and fluctuating temperatures expands and contracts the stainless steel exhaust manifold.
 When you combine the continuous expansion and contraction with a vibrating engine, the exhaust manifold can form hairline cracks.

 When an exhaust manifold cracks, air begins to seep out of the crack instead of flowing out of the exhaust.
 While this is not healthy for the environment, it also has significant performance and drivability implications.
-Turbochargers need back-pressure to operate efficiently.
-When the exhaust manifold cracks, all back-pressure is lost which means the turbo has to work extra hard to produce normal power levels.
+Turbochargers need back pressure to operate efficiently.
+When the exhaust manifold cracks, all back pressure is lost which means the turbo has to work extra hard to produce normal power levels.

 Symptoms of a Cracked Exhaust Manifold